squarepupil/website-pages/src/pages/faq.md

 The resources at Arts & Ideas include:

-Music Room (with many instruments, recording equipment, amplifiers) Art Room (different kinds of art supplies for painting and crafting) Video Room (for recording stop animation shorts or live action videos) Kitchen (commercial kitchen stocked with pizza ovens and a deep fryer) Library (lots of books, including Sudbury-related books for parents) Gymnastics Area (kip bar, practice balance beam, yoga and gymnastics mats).
+- Music Room (with many instruments, recording equipment, amplifiers)
+- Art Room (different kinds of art supplies for painting and crafting)
+- Video Room (for recording stop animation shorts or live action videos)
+- Kitchen (commercial kitchen stocked with pizza ovens and a deep fryer)
+- Library (lots of books, including Sudbury-related books for parents)
+- Gymnastics Equipment (kip bar, practice balance beam, yoga and gymnastics mats).

 Some of the resources available at A&I ebb and flow, based on current student interests.
 Please see [Our Space](our-space.html) for pictures and